Ascagne/bml-vcmc-implementation/README.md

 We implemented a simple version of VCMC on the Bayesian probit regression case in the context of our Bayesian Machine Learning course given by Rémi Bardenet for the Master 2 Data Science in Lille.

-The reader only need to open the main notebook `main.ipynb` to execute this implementation that will automatically import required companion files.

 ## Installation

 Install the package in development mode